War Stories (Firefly): Plot

 As Mal prepares to leave, Wash purposefully sabotages his shuttle's controls, demanding the chance to accompany Mal instead of Zoe.
 Mal reluctantly agrees.
 In her quarters, Inara massages the councilor, while remarking that when she chooses her rare female clients, she does so because they are extraordinary in some way, and hints that the councilor's gift is allowing Inara herself to relax and serve her own needs as well as the councilor's.
 At the exchange, Mal's contacts are killed by a sniper team, and he and Wash are tied up and taken off-planet.
 Zoe, Book, and Jayne go to look for them, and quickly deduce from the evidence that Niska was responsible.

 On Niska's skyplex, Mal and Wash are tortured with an electroshock device; Mal deliberately provokes Wash by discussing his marital problems in order to keep him from passing out.
 The crew pools all of their money and gives it to Zoe, who goes to see Niska and tries to buy Mal and Wash's freedom.
 Niska says there is only enough for one man, and Zoe chooses Wash, leaving Mal behind to be tortured to the brink of death.
 Zoe gets Wash back to Serenity, and organizes a rescue mission with the entire crew, except for Inara and River.
 As the others fight their way through the skyplex, Kaylee is cornered near the Serenity, too frightened to shoot back.
-River finds her, takes Kaylee's gun, closes her eyes, and kills all of her attackers without hesitation.
+River finds her, takes Kaylee's gun, closes her eyes, and kills all of her attackers without hesitation, scaring Kaylee.

 Seeing his abductor distracted, Mal gets up effortlessly despite the hours of pain he's endured and proceeds to beat a terrified Niska before his torturer interferes, allowing the crime lord to escape.
 Zoe, Jayne, and Wash arrive and gun down Mal's attacker, saving his life.
 Back on the ship, Inara's former client provides Simon with the expensive medical technology needed to treat Mal's injuries.
 As Wash sits down to a bowl of "wife soup", Mal surprises him by declaring that he must sleep with Zoe to deal with any lingering sexual tension between them, causing Wash to abandon his meal so he can spend time with his wife.
 Back in the cargo hold, Kaylee stares at River with a look of fear on her face, no longer wanting to play with her.